AKASO EK7000 PRO 4K Action camera

 A wide-angle lens will capture action from all sides of the bike, which is perfect for big panoramic shots if your using the camera to vlog.
 While a smaller lens will highlight detail from further away.

-A lens angle of roughly 170° is best for usage with a cameras because it captures as much information as possible from all around the bike.
+A lens angle of roughly 170° is best for usage with a helmet cameras because it captures as much information as possible from all around the bike.
 It’s also worth noting that some cameras on this list have a camera angle of 300°, however a trade off may be video quality.
-Some bike camera have one camera lens, others include two, one in the front and one in the back, which could be really beneficial for commuters who may want to use video recordings if involved in an accident.
+Some bike camera have one camera lens, others include two, one in the front and one in the back, which could be really beneficial for motorcycle commuters who may want to use video recordings if involved in an accident.

 Powering The Device